 Texan children between 1 and 4 years old had the highest rate of drowning of all age groups.
 Not only this, drowning was the highest fatal personal injury occurrence for children in this age bracket – leading to more deaths than birth defects, heart disease, homicide, or cancer combined.

-Essential Tips For Keeping Young Children Safe Around Water
+Tips For Keeping Children Safe Around Water: Advice From a Houston Drowning Accident Lawyer

-Now that we have seen how dangerous swimming pools can be for young children up until the age of fifteen, we will explore some tips and advice to help parents avoid drowning or swimming pool injuries.
+Now that we have seen how dangerous swimming pools and other drowning-related risks can be for young children up until the age of fifteen, we will explore some tips and advice to help parents prevent their children from suffering drowning or other swimming pool-related injuries.

 Children Should Start Swimming Lessons As Early As Possible